 As a basic human instinct, we want to believe that people can change.
 This is the same for people and institutions on which we rely—like a nursing home.

-When a nursing home has a history of abuse, it can be easy for those in need to be skeptical about choosing the facility to care for their elderly loved one.
-One thing that may need to be considered, though, is whether the nursing home can change their ways and introduce a positive, safe environment to residents.
+When a nursing home has a history of abuse, it can be easy for those in need to be skeptical about choosing the facility to care for their elderly loved ones.
+One thing that may need to be considered, though, is whether the nursing home can change its ways and introduce a positive, safe environment to residents.
+Accountability is required for a nursing home to change its ways, but it is possible.

 There are a few select things that may help change.